sna7chfac3/discord-beerbot/README.md

 ## Commands

-There's only one command and it only does one thing righ now:
+There's only one command and it only does one thing right now:

 ```
 !beerbot search <name of beer to search>